noamar5/restaurant-management-webapp/README.md

 2. Create a MySQL database and import the provided SQL file (if available).
 3. Update database credentials in the connection file.
 4. Open `index.php` in your browser.
-5. Login with the following credentials :
+5. Login with the following credentials:

 ## Demo Access